qiboteam/qibo/doc/source/examples.rst

 The above script will still use the exact time evolution operator with the exponentiation repeated for each time step.
 The integration method can be changed using the ``solver`` argument when executing.
-Currently the default exponential solver (``"exp"``) and a fourth-order Runge-Kutta solver (``"rk4"``) are implemented.
+The solvers that are currently implemented are the default exponential solver (``"exp"``) and a fourth-order Runge-Kutta solver (``"rk4"``).

-Qibo also provides functionality to use Trotter steps for local Hamiltonians with up to two-qubit interactions.
-The implementation is based in Section 4.1 of `arXiv:1901.05824 <https://arxiv.org/abs/1901.05824>`_ and is implemented via the :class:`qibo.base.hamiltonians.LocalHamiltonian` object.
-For example:
+Using Trotter decomposition
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Trotter decomposition provides a way to represent the unitary evolution of quantum states as a sequence of two qubit unitaries.
+This allows to represent the physical process of time evolution as a quantum circuit.
+Qibo provides functionality to perform this transformation if the underlying Hamiltonian is defined as a sum of commuting parts that consist of terms that can be exponentiated efficiently.
+Such Hamiltonian can be implemented in Qibo using the :class:`qibo.base.hamiltonians.TrotterHamiltonian`, which is based in Sec.
+4.1 of `arXiv:1901.05824 <https://arxiv.org/abs/1901.05824>`_.
+Bellow is an
+example of how to use this object in practice:

 .. code-block::  python

     import numpy as np
     from qibo import hamiltonians, matrices

-    # Create a critical TFIM for 5 qubits as a ``LocalHamiltonian``
+    # Create a two-qubit term for the cirtical TFIM model
-    nqubits = 5
     matrix = -np.kron(matrices.Z, matrices.Z) - np.kron(matrices.X, matrices.I)
     term = hamiltonians.Hamiltonian(2, matrix)
+    # define the even and odd parts of the total Hamiltonian for 5 qubits
+    # periodic boundary conditions are assumed
+    even = {(0, 1): term, (2, 3): term, (4, 0): term}
+    odd = {(1, 2): term, (3, 4): term}
+    # create the ``TrotterHamiltonian`` using these terms
+    ham = hamiltonians.TrotterHamiltonian(even, odd)

+    # alternatively one can use the ``from_twoqubit_term`` convenience method
+    # which works for translationally invariant Hamiltonians
+    ham = hamiltonians.TrotterHamiltonian.from_twoqubit_term(nqubits=5, term=term)

+    # or one can use the pre-coded TFIM model enabling the ``trotter`` flag
-    ham = hamiltonians.LocalHamiltonian(nqubits * [term])
+    ham = hamiltonians.TFIM(nqubits=5, trotter=True)

-    # Get the circuit that implements the Trotterized evolution for given ``dt``
+    # once the Hamiltonian is created we can get the Trotter circuit that
+    # implements a single time step ``dt``
     circuit = ham.circuit(dt=1e-2)

-creates a local Hamiltonian for the critical transverse field Ising model and gets the Qibo circuit that implements a single step of the Trotterized time evolution for a given time step ``dt``.
-This circuit contains :class:`qibo.base.gates.Unitary` gates that correspond to the exponentials of the Trotter decomposition of the unitary time evolution operator.
+This is a standard :class:`qibo.tensorflow.circuit.TensorflowCircuit` that contains :class:`qibo.base.gates.Unitary` gates corresponding to the exponentials of the Trotter decomposition and can be executed on any state.

-If the :class:`qibo.base.hamiltonians.LocalHamiltonian` is passed to a :class:`qibo.evolution.StateEvolution` model with the exponential solver, then the evolution will be simulated by applying the Trotter circuit repeatedly:
+A :class:`qibo.base.hamiltonians.TrotterHamiltonian` can also be used to simulate time evolution.
+This can be done by passing the Hamiltonian to a :class:`qibo.evolution.StateEvolution` model and using the exponential solver.
+Qibo automatically finds that this Hamiltonian can be Trotterized and uses this to perform the evolution.
+For example:

 .. code-block::  python

-    from qibo import models
+    from qibo import models, hamiltonians

+    nqubits = 5
+    # Create a critical TFIM Hamiltonian as ``TrotterHamiltonian``
-    ham = hamiltonians.LocalHamiltonian(nqubits * [term])
+    ham = hamiltonians.TFIM(nqubits=nqubits, h=1.0, trotter=True)
+    # Define the |+++++> initial state
     initial_state = np.ones(2 ** nqubits) / np.sqrt(2 ** nqubits)
+    # Define the evolution model
     evolve = models.StateEvolution(ham, dt=1e-3)
-    # Evolve by applying the Trotter circuit repeatedly in the state
+    # Evolve for total time T=1
     final_state = evolve(final_time=1, initial_state=initial_state)

+This script creates the Trotter circuit for ``dt=1e-3`` and applies it repeatedly to the given initial state T / dt = 1000 times to obtain the final state of the evolution.

 How to simulate adiabatic time evolution?